This post may contain affiliate links. Please see my disclosure policy for details.

 Although the road is flat, the bus is old and you’ll be bouncing at the back.

 For private air-conditioned buses, you can book these in advance privately at the many transport offices in the city..

 Where to stay in Kaziranga

-For convenience, you should consider spending the night in the town which is nearby Kaziranga NP, which is where you’ll get dropped off on the bus.
+For convenience, you should consider spending the night in the town which is nearby Kaziranga National Park.
+This is where you’ll get dropped off on the bus.

 I stayed at Jupuri Ghar, it was a beautiful traditional Assamese bamboo cottage.